Nadine Burke Harris

-Nadine Burke Harris (born 1975) is a Canadian-American pediatrician who was the Surgeon General of California between 2019 and 2022; she is the first person appointed to that position.
+Nadine Burke Harris (born October 5, 1975) is a Canadian-American pediatrician who was the Surgeon General of California between 2019 and 2022; she is the first person appointed to that position.
 She is known for linking adverse childhood experiences and toxic stress with harmful effects to health later in life.
 Hailed as a pioneer in the treatment of toxic stress, she is an advisory council member for the Clinton Foundation's "Too Small to Fail" campaign, and the founder and former chief executive officer of the Center for Youth Wellness.
 Her work was also featured in Paul Tough's book How Children Succeed.

 Early life and education

-Nadine Burke Harris was born in 1975 in Vancouver, British Columbia.
+Nadine Burke Harris was born on October 5, 1975 in Vancouver, British Columbia.
 She is of Jamaican heritage and lived briefly in Jamaica before the family moved to the United States when she was 4 years old.
 Her father is a biochemist and her mother is a nurse.
 She received her bachelor's degree in integrative biology from the University of California, Berkeley in 1996 and her medical degree from the University of California, Davis.
 She completed her residency in pediatrics at the Lucile Packard Children's Hospital, within Stanford University School of Medicine.
 After earning her master's degree in public health from the Harvard T.H.
 Chan School of Public Health, she went on to serve a residency at Stanford in pediatrics.

 Her graduate studies were supported by The Paul & Daisy Soros Fellowships for New Americans.